TheNoyesLab/WGS_SNP_pipelines/README.md

       * Has "EBEis" in silico serotype prediction for Escherichia coli and Shigella spp.
       * Also has "isCRISPOL" in silico prediction of CRISPOL array for Salmonella enterica serovar Typhimurium
     * [wgMLST/BioNumerics](https://www.applied-maths.com/applications/wgmlst)
+  * Other tools to explore
+    * Simultaneous inference of phylogenetic and transmission trees in infectious disease outbreaks - https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005495

 * [Repository of useful docker containers](https://hub.docker.com/r/staphb/lyveset)